astrideichhorn/JSOWapp/README.md

 # jsowapp
-android application for jsow members
+android application for jsow members to keep track of events and organize interna.